 We devised a plan to make the process as efficient as possible – top notch team work!
 We assigned everyone a role – from measuring quantities of oats/rice/flour, placing tins into boxes, sealing boxes and moving boxes to the pallets.
 It worked like clockwork.
 Well….. kind of.
 There were definitely a lot of ‘oops’s ‘sorry’s ‘excuse me’s as we tried to manoeuvre around a very tight space, but our efforts payed off.
 We packed 60 boxes between 6 of us!

 Once the boxes have been packed, they are sent to the hub in the city centre for families to collect.
 However, donations are not restricted to those who are able to collect directly from the Mission.
 The City Mission split bulk food donations and distribute them to community food banks around Auckland.
 On average, they distribute over $1,000,000-worth of food every year.

 Did you know?

 At Stray, we aim to make a difference in all that we do.
 We do right by our customers, our team, our environment and our community – volunteering allows us to use our time in a worthwhile way, to give back and also to grow and improve.
 It was a very eye opening experience for us, encouraging us to think more about the way that we consume/dispose of things and how much we take food, shelter and clean clothing for granted.
 Many of us were inspired to waste less and donate more and we hope to volunteer with the Auckland City Mission again in the future.

-Are you keen to volunteer with the Auckland City Mission, donate goods or go bargain hunting in their op shops?
-You can find more information on their website.
+If you like the idea of making a difference with the Auckland City Mission, or want to donate goods or go bargain hunting in their op shops, you can find more information on the City Mission website.